-8.0.3 Environmental conditions
+8.0.4 Environmental conditions

-- a.
+- i.
 The telecommunication/equipment room shall be neat and devoid of any non telecommunication related components.
-The floor and walls should be sealed to inhibit dust ingress into the cabinets. - b.
+The floor and walls should be sealed to inhibit dust ingress into the cabinets.
+Any openings should be sealed. - ii.
 Adequate ventilation should be provided by means of electric extractor fans and air inlets.
-In the larger installations (→ 300 cables) the minimum requirement for air conditioning is a Heat Ventilation Air Conditioning (HVAC) System. - c.
+In the larger installations (> 300 cables) the minimum requirement for air conditioning is a Heat Ventilation Air Conditioning (HVAC) System. - iii.
 The recommended temperature for telecommunications and equipment rooms is Cooling to a maximum temperature of 29 degrees celcius and a minimum temperature of 18 degrees.
-The temperature should not get colder than 10 degrees. - d.
+The temperature should not get colder than 10 degrees. - iv.
 Relative humidity should be maintained in the range from 30% to 80%.

-8.0.4 Power
+8.0.5 Power

 - i.
 For telecommunication room electrical power shall be supplied by a minimum of two dedicated 220V-240V nominal from different phases, non-switched, AC-duplex electrical outlets.
-Each outlet should be on separate branch circuits; - ii.
+Each outlet should be on a separate branch circuits; - ii.
 Earthing and grounding shall be provided for both telecommunication and equipment room - iii.
 All telecommunication rooms should be equipped with electrical surge suppression and at least 2 SMART signaling UPSs that will supply the area with at least 8 hours of standby power in the event of commercial power failure.
-Provide standby lighting that will last for at least half an hour if commercial power fails a) Pathway Size b) Pathway design
+Provide standby lighting that will last for at least 6 hours if commercial power fails;

-8.0.5 Pathways
+8.0.6 Pathways